ietf-wg-cellar/matroska-specification/cellar-tags/tagging.md

 10              | SHOT                      | the lowest hierarchy found in movies
 Table: TargetTypeValue Values Video Semantic Description

-Tags from a `TargetTypeValue` apply to the all lower `TargetTypeValues`.
+A tag defined for a given `TargetTypeValue` also applies to all Targets with numerically smaller `TargetTypeValue`s in the same hierarchy, that is, from higher-level groups to lower-level entities.
 This means that if a CD has the same artist for all tracks, you just need to set the "ARTIST" tag at `TargetTypeValue` 50 (ALBUM) and not to each `TargetTypeValue` 30 (TRACK), but you can also repeat the value for each track.
 If some tracks of that CD have no known